How To Manage Your Photos On The iPhone

-As an avid amateur photographer myself, I appreciate the infinite benefits of using an iPhone in my solo travel adventures, but while I enjoy capturing moments and snapping away all the time, I also cringe when it comes to sorting my photos and organise them into albums.
+As an avid amateur photographer myself, I appreciate the infinite benefits of using an iPhone on my solo travel adventures in Australia.
+Still, while I enjoy capturing moments and snapping away all the time, I also cringe when it comes to sorting my photos and organise them into albums.

 So what to do?

 How to better manage photos on the iPhone?

 Well, there are many solutions, but the basic step-by-step process is simple.

 - Delete, delete and delete.
 I know most of us don’t delete photos from the iPhone camera or do it randomly, but that’s the very first step to keep your phone clean of clutter and free up storage.

 - Compress files by sending photos from your iPhone to your email address.